 Tokyo - One of the world's most cutting-edge capital cities, Tokyo is a city of contrasts, famous for its neon-lit landscape, towering skyscrapers, peaceful shrines and lovingly tended gardens.
-Although long the political and cultural centre of Japan, Tokyo became the official capital when the Meiji Emperor moved it to Tokyo in 1867.
+Although long the political and cultural centre of Japan, Tokyo became the official capital when the Meiji Emperor moved it from Kyoto in the late 1860s.

-Day 9: Explore Tokyo
+Day 9: Explore Tokyo Meals: B, L, D